benjaminpjoseph/UK-Industry-Employment-Growth-1997-2024/README.md

 This project examines how employment numbers have changed from year to year in the UK between 1997 and 2024.
 I focused on three specific industries:

-Education
+Education,
-Human health and social work
+Human health, and social work
 Information and communication
 Methodology: